pocomane/brewed-in-the-apocalypse/bita.md

 __Describe the scene__ when you have to start the session, you can resume the last scene or an older one, or start a completely new one.
-You do it telling some new event in the scene or reveal some new truth to the players about the world.
-Nothing should clearly bring to troubles for the player, neither if it is completely ignored by the characters.
-However, there may be an opportunity for the players: something that can bring to good things for the players if they handle well the situation.
-Occasionally the good things may happen without any player action.
+You do it telling some new event in the scene or reveal some new truth about the world.
+Nothing should clearly bring to troubles for the protagonists, neither if it is completely ignored by the characters.
+However, there may be an opportunity for the protagonists: something that can bring to good things for the protagonists if they handle well the situation.
+Occasionally the good things may happen without any protagonist action.

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???